Suffolk Day: Suffolk Day proclamation

 During the ceremony, a proclamation is read.
 The proclamation is written especially for each occasion, conveying the hopes of the host town and the county of Suffolk as a whole.

 In 2025, the proclamation was composed by students of schools across Lowestoft, citing influences from Benjamin Britten to The Darkness.

+In 2026, the proclamation was delivered by students from Abbeygate Sixth Form Centre in Bury St Edmunds.
+This proclamation highlighted the role of the town's culture and heritage, including its role in the creation of Magna Carta.